molpro/profiler/README.md

          initialise():read_input(): calls=1, wall=2
      initialise():restore_backup(): calls=1, wall=2
 ```

-**NOTE** we are transitioning to a new structure, and the interface might change.

 # Weak Singleton pattern
 During development and debugging it becomes inconvenient to pass a profiler instance down through all function calls.